tatsujb/installFAFscript/README.md

 ### I don't want a script, I want a DIY :

 no problem!
-Foodlfg does short wort of summarizing all you need to know over here : https://github.com/foodlfg/Supreme-Commander-FAF-install-guide
+Foodlfg makes short work of summarizing all you need to know for how to install FAF over here : https://github.com/foodlfg/Supreme-Commander-FAF-install-guide

 ### Run successes (by distro) :
 Distro icon should be clickable for a video-example (for the moment only had the time to record ubuntu but I coded for other distributions. feel free to share another youtube link for another distribution, I'll add it)